Posted: 17 months ago, last updated 14 months ago.

 As you progress you can create new industries and add different architectural features.
 But at the same time world events can cause buildings to fail and businesses to go bankrupt.
 The key is discovering what each building needs and balancing how you deliver this while not making other buildings (with conflicting concerns) unhappy.
 This could involve refurbishing a building or simply grabbing it by the hand and moving it to a nicer part of the neighbourhood.

 The city can expand past the initial areas to multiple neighbourhoods that include special areas like finance hubs, theatres or shops.
 Add to this complexity the management of electricity supply, noise pollution and transport and this is a game of considerable challenge.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Buildings Have Feelings Too or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Buildings Have Feelings Too in how they play or their theme.
 These are good alternative games to Buildings Have Feelings Too.